 You can transfer your AVC independently of your main scheme benefits and, provided you have stopped paying AVCs, you can transfer your AVC fund even if you continue to contribute to the LGPS.

-You can choose to transfer your AVC fund to a scheme that allows you take advantage of the new flexibilities introduced from April 2015, eg being able to take a flexible retirement income, take your fund as a number of lump sums, or take the whole fund in one go (all from age 55).
+You can choose to transfer your AVC fund to a scheme that allows you take advantage of the flexibilities introduced from April 2015, eg being able to take a flexible retirement income, take your fund as a number of lump sums, or take the whole fund in one go (all from age 55).
 You should be aware that there may be tax implications associated with accessing flexible benefits.
 The income from a pension is taxable; the rate of tax you would pay depends on the amount of income that you receive from a pension and from other sources.

 Getting advice